r-k-b/tech-talk-elm/PITCHME.md

 - Costs features
 - Costs sanity

-Footnote : ¹ as opposed to essential complexity
+Footnote : "_¹ as opposed to essential complexity_"

 +++